Elliebababa/ai/Digit_Astar/readme.md

 In order to compare the efficiency of the two algorithm better, the program displays related variables of two evaluation functions, and use two thread to run the two function at concurrently to have a look at the speed difference between them.

+ps. the cantor algorithm and the priority queue are used to improve the program.

 A description of the UI.
 The left hand side shows some related variables of the two evaluation functions, including #nodes in open list, #total nodes, the value of the least node.
 (Thus it will always be zero at the end of the search.)